lost-theory/python-live/lpl_01_web_requests_and_json.md

 >>> #round-trip encoding and decoding should produce the same object, if all the data types are compatible
 ```

-JSON is not only used to talk to the web, it is commonly used in pure Python or purely serverside code, e.g. to read and write Python data structures to a file.
-See the [load](https://docs.python.org/2/library/json.html#json.load) and [dump](https://docs.python.org/2/library/json.html#json.dump) functions, which do the same thing as `loads` and `dumps`, but with file objects instead of strings.
+JSON is not only used to talk to the web, it is commonly used in pure Python or purely serverside code, e.g. to read and write Python data structures to a file or database.
+See the [`load`](https://docs.python.org/2/library/json.html#json.load) and [`dump`](https://docs.python.org/2/library/json.html#json.dump) functions, which do the same thing as `loads` and `dumps`, but with file objects instead of strings.

 ## Talking to a JSON web API